testdeck/testdeck/README.md

 ```

 ## Generated Suites and Tests
-Mocha's simple interface is very flexible when test have to be dynamically generated.
+Mocha's simple interface is very flexible when tests have to be dynamically generated.
-If tests for classes have to be generated dinamically here is an example:
+If tests for classes have to be generated dynamically here is an example:
 ``` TypeScript
 [{ title: 'google', url: 'www.google.com' },
  { title: 'github', url: 'www.github.com' }